 In the Bible times, some men had more than one wife.
 Plural marriages even exist today in that part of the world.

-These passages disallow two types of men from being pastors, deacons, and elders: single men and men in plural marriages.
+These passages that say "husband of one wife" disallow two types of men from being pastors, deacons, and elders: single men and men in plural marriages.
 They say nothing against divorced men.

 The church needs to return to the Bible and follow it over tradition.